 Tytia Habing lives and works in Watson, Illinois very near where she grew up on a working farm.
 Having spent most of her adult life living in the Cayman Islands, she moved back to her roots a few short years ago.
 She holds degrees in both horticulture and landscape architecture and is a self-taught photographer.
 Tytia’s work has been exhibited internationally and has been published in Lenscratch, Black + White Magazine, The Sun, Shots Magazine and National Geographic to name but a few.
 Most notably, her work has been shortlisted for both the Black and White Photographer of the Year 2015 sponsored by Leica and Critical Mass 2015.

 The USF Gallery presents The University of St. Francis Art & Design Department Illinois High School Art Competition & Exhibition.
-The exhibit spans through the University’s gallery and the 3rd and 4th floors of the Art Department and includes over 150 works of art from Illinois high school students.
-Cash awards for first, second and third place and scholarship winners will be announced at the public reception, Saturday, January 21, 2017, noon-2pm.
-The University is also hosting a portfolio review for exhibiting students.
+The exhibit will span through the university’s gallery and the 3rd and 4th floors of the Art Department and include works of art from Illinois high school students.
+Cash awards for first, second and third place and scholarship winners will be announced at the public reception, Saturday, January 21, 2017, noon-2 p.m.
+The university is also hosting a portfolio review for exhibiting students.
 There will be cash prizes for first, second, third and honorable mention(s).

 JANUARY 30, 2017 – MARCH 2, 2017 | THREE GRACES: DENAULT, MCWILLIAMS